Migaloo: Sightings in Australia

 Other white humpback whales have been spotted in Australia and are considered rare.
 In 2011, a white humpback calf was sighted near the Great Barrier Reef.
-The calf goes by the name Migaloo Jr. as people hypothesize that it could be related to Migaloo but there is no confirmation.
+The calf goes by the name Migaloo Jr. as people hypothesise that it could be related to Migaloo but there is no confirmation.
 Migaloo Jr. has a dark spot on one fluke, leading to the possibility that he is leucistic and not a true albino.

 In April 2022, another white humpback whale was spotted off the coast of New South Wales.
 It is suggested to be a young male and has small grey colouration.

-Also in 2022, a dead white humpback female washed up on the coast of Victoria.
+In June of 2023, a white calf was recorded from a drone at Batemans Bay.
+In July of the same year, another was sighted by tour groups at Ningaloo Reef.

 Sightings elsewhere in the world

 White humpback whale sightings are rare in other parts of the world but in 2012, a white adult humpback whale was sighted bubble-net feeding near the coast of Svalbard, Norway.
 The individual was completely white on the dorsal side but showed some dark coloration on the underside of the fluke.
 Because of the dark spots as well as the dark-coloured eyes, researchers suggest it is leucistic and not an albino.
 During the research, it was discovered that in 2004 and 2006 there were sightings of a white humpback whale in the Barents Sea.
 It is likely that it was the same individual but no identification is possible based on the existing photographs.
-In April of 2022 a white humpback individual was spotted off the coast of Pico and Faial Island in the Azores; it is likely the same individual.
+In April 2022 a white humpback individual was spotted off the coast of Pico and Faial Island in the Azores; it is likely the same individual.

 In 2022 another sighting of a white humpback has been made.
 In October near the coast of Costa Rica a young white individual has been sighted and photographed with a non-white adult.
-The calf was spotted by a pilot flying over northwestern Costa Rica.
+The calf was spotted by a pilot flying over north-western Costa Rica.
 This was the first sighting of a white humpback whale in the Eastern Pacific.
 This calf is hypopigmented, without a clear conclusion about the exact chromatic abnormality determining its white coloration.

 Name controversy

 After a rise in popularity, the public wanted to have a name for the whale.
 The researchers chose the name "Migaloo".
-The term "migaloo" means "whitefella" amongst aboriginal people in Queensland.
+The term "migaloo" means "whitefella" amongst Aboriginal people in Queensland.
 The term was chosen after the researchers contacted local Aboriginal people in order to find an appropriate name for the whale.

 There is discussion of whether the name is appropriate as Aboriginal terms for white people can have ambiguous meanings and can also describe disembodied human spirits.
-Some people consider the term "migaloo" as a name for a famous whale for questionable considering the suffering white settlers have brought to the Aboriginal people of Australia.
+Some people consider the term "migaloo" as a name for a famous whale as a questionable choice considering the suffering white settlers have brought to the Aboriginal people of Australia.